theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 1. Check if you have a working test environment with a valid license and maintenance.
 2. Make sure that the test environment is a copy of the current production environment.
-3. Check the [Version History](https://kb.theobald-software.com/version-history) and release notes in the knowledge base to check, if update is needed.
+3. Check the [Version History](https://kb.theobald-software.com/version-history) and release notes in the knowledge base to check, if an update is needed.
 4. Create a [backup](../advanced-techniques/backup-and-migration) of the current installation.
 5. Conduct any necessary preparations and changes as described in the Release Note / Version History.
 In case of major changes, use the ConfigConverter.